jonasjohansson/11.igem.se/pages/wiki/project/design.md

 ## Our Switch plasmid

-Our **Switch plasmid** is composed of two biobricks.
+Our **Switch plasmid** is composed of two BioBricks.
 When the cell is transfected with this plasmid, it expresses C protein constitutively.
 This will represent our "lysogenic profile", which we can see from a high RFP expression and low or none GFP.
 Alternatively, we can also detect C expression using anti-Flag antibody, since our C protein has been designed to contain a flag tag.

 By adding arabinose we can induce cox expression.
 We also express tetR, since it is located under the same promoter.
 TetR strongly inhibits tetO, and in consequence, C production stops.
 We will be able to detect this change by measuring the increase of GFP and decrease of RFP, which would signal a “lytic profile”.
 Alternatively, we can also use anti-cMyc antibody, that will bind to the cMyc tag that has been added to the cox protein.

 {% image "/static/img/wiki/project/design-03.png", "The switch plasmid - C protein is constitutively expressed, whereas Cox is ineducable.
 Once induced, Cox protein will be expressed and C protein will be inhibited, causing the phage to become lytic." %}

-For further information on the two biobricks that made up this plasmid click below:
+For further information on the two BioBricks that made up this plasmid click below:
 [C-protein Characterization Construct](/wiki/results/)
 [Inducible cox Characterization Construct](/wiki/results/)